 My son/daughter is struggling in Math 10C but really wants to pursue a career that requires pre-calculus Math 20-1.
 How can they work towards this goal?

-The best choice here is to ﬁrst enrol in Math 20-2, then 30-2 in grade 12 ﬁrst semester.
+The best choice here is to ﬁrst enroll in Math 20-2, then 30-2 in grade 12 ﬁrst semester.
 Upon successful completion of Math 30-2 students can then register for Math 30-1 in second semester.

 Keep in mind that the progression from Math 10C to Math 20-1 requires a large leap in mathematical ability which is why we recommend that students have at least 70% in 10C before moving to Math 20-1.
 By pursuing Math 20-2 and 30-2 ﬁrst, students will have more time to build their math skills so that they are ready for Math 30-1.